CoCo-ARCOS/HPCMALL2026/docs/index.md

 Authors submitting papers for HPCMALL 2026 must do so via the [Online Submission System](https://ssl.linklings.net/conferences/HPCAsia/).
 Authors are invited to submit technical papers of no more than 18 pages in PDF format, including figures and references.
 The papers should be formatted according to the ACM Proceedings Style and submitted through the Online Submission System.

-Submitted papers must contain original work that has not appeared in and is not under consideration for another conference or journal.
+Submitted papers must contain original work that has not appeared in and is not under consideration for another conference, journal, or workshop.
 The review process is double-blind.
 There will be no revision rebuttal process and the review will be one-pass.

 ### Submission Format

 All authors should submit manuscripts for review in a single-column format.
-Manuscripts must be at most 18 pages in PDF format including figures and references, formatted according to the ACM Proceedings Style.
+Manuscripts must be at most 12 pages in PDF format including figures and references, formatted according to the ACM Proceedings Style.
 The ACM templates for Word and LaTeX are shown below.
 Also, ACM has partnered with Overleaf and the ACM LaTeX template on Overleaf platform is available.

 Please follow STEP 1 (Microsoft Word/LaTeX) at "2.
 The Workflow and Templates" in [https://www.acm.org/publications/authors/submissions](https://www.acm.org/publications/authors/submissions).
 Please note that there are two different instructions for Word and LaTeX template users.

-- ACM Templates
+## ACM Templates
     * Word (docx) - [download](https://www.acm.org/binaries/content/assets/publications/taps/acm_submission_template.docx)
     * LaTex (zip) [download](https://portalparts.acm.org/hippo/latex_templates/acmart-primary.zip)
         use a "manuscript" format option (Please refer to sample/sample-manuscript.tex).